alexsmaldone/BizarreBnb/README.md

 * Git
 * Heroku

-## Instalation on your local machine
+## Installation on your local machine
 1. To be able to install BizarreBnB on your local machine, please clone this project repository.
 ```
 git clone git@github.com:alexsmaldone/BizarreBnb.git